|

 ISBN 3-9801961-1-9, 549 pp.

+and especially to the editors who have pulled together material from a wide range of authors."
 Jeff Watson (Review in The Ibis 139, No 3, 1997, p.
 591)